DEPARTMENT OF CLASSICAL STUDIES

 When the candidate and reader(s) are satisfied with the draft prospectus, they submit it to the DGS, who will circulate copies to all faculty, make copies available to interested graduate students upon request, and schedule an oral defense that is open to all members of the Department.
 For the candidate and reader(s), the defense is an opportunity for collegial discussion of the prospectus, for eliciting advice and suggestions, and for identifying and clearing up potential problems.
 For the faculty, the oral presentation is an opportunity to participate in the planning of the candidate’s research and to determine its soundness and likely success as a dissertation.
 The DGS will discuss with the candidate and reader(s) the outcome of the defense and supervise whatever changes are recommended; these may range from minor revisions to abandonment of the topic.
 The final version of the prospectus is then submitted to the Department and, through the Department, to GRS on or before the date specified in the Graduate School Graduation Calendar.
 Soon after the defense, a second reader (if not already identified) and a third reader will be identified and supported to the DGS for approval.
 These readers will normally be faculty members of the Department of Classical Studies.

-In writing the dissertation, the candidate should follow the plan contained in his/her approved prospectus, work closely with the readers, and submit sections of the work in progress to them regularly for review and revision.
-It is understood that the dissertation will evolve over the course of writing and not follow in all respects the plan contained in the prospectus but significant changes must be approved by the DGS in consultation with the faculty, and may require a revised prospectus and defense.
+In writing the dissertation, the candidate should follow the plan contained in their approved prospectus, work closely with the readers, and submit sections of the work in progress to them regularly for review and revision.
+It is understood that the dissertation will evolve over the course of writing and not follow in all respects the plan contained in the prospectus, but significant changes must be approved by the DGS in consultation with the faculty, and may require a revised prospectus and defense.

 At least six weeks before the tentative date of the defense the candidate must: